 Anyway, on to the story, which speaks to his great stamina and strength as a player.
 One time in the mid-nineties The Boss Brass was scheduled to make a record in four sessions stretching over two days in the big room at the old Manta studios – from 9 to 4 on a Monday, and from 2 to 9 on the Tuesday.
 We’d played three or four nights in a club the week before then had the Sunday off, so we were all ready and raring to go.
 I forget which tune it was, but the first chart we tackled on the Monday morning had a part where Arnie had to play some very high passages up there in the stratosphere.
 I remember thinking it was a bit early for that sort of thing, but he nailed them no problem, as usual.

-We were in fine fettle and getting quite a bit done when during a break early in the afternoon it came out that there was a scheduling goof in the offing.
+We were in fine fettle and getting quite a bit done when early in the afternoon during a break it came out that there was a scheduling goof in the offing.
 A full orchestra was coming in for a session the next morning, which meant the studio hands would have to tear down our setup, set up the orchestra, then tear down and reset for us in the afternoon.
 It wasn’t really our problem, but Rob, who must have taken some “nice pills” that day, offered a provisional solution.
 If the brass player’s faces were up to it, we could take a break and come back to finish the album that night.
-So he put it to the band and everybody was up for it.
+He put it to the band and as nobody was working on a Monday night, everybody was up for it.
 So we took a long break for dinner and came back around six and finished the album by about ten or eleven that night.
 The last thing we did was a long, fast flag-waver that Arnie had a fiendish part on, finishing with some double-high Ds or something.
 Nobody thought he had the face left for it, but he managed it without a hitch, in one take.
 As he put it, a good thing, because he probably didn’t have another take in him.
 We all felt really proud to have managed this, but especially proud of Arnie.
 He’d been Herculean, starting and ending the marathon session playing some hairy high-note stuff with no fall-off in power or assurance.
 It’s the greatest show of endurance I’ve seen from a lead player and although many others have probably pulled this kind of thing off, witnessing it in person is something I’ll never forget.

 This clip of The Boss Brass features Alistair Kay on trombone, but contains some nice close-ups of Arnie practicing his art, along with some bassist who looks to be about 14: